icon-project/documentation/howto/how-to-ICON_Development_Network-AWS-marketplace.md

 This document is for anyone who wants to set up their own ICON Development Network on AWS.

 ## Intended Audience
 Someone who needs their own "ICON Development Network" for ICON SCORE or DApp.
-(Please also indicate level of expertise required)

 ## Purpose
 Following this document step-by-step will all reader to set up their own ICON Development Network on AWS.